CSE232-MSU/CSE232/labs/lab03.md

     - Otherwise, write a loop that calculates the persistence (track the count through this loop)
     - Inside that loop, write another loop that can sum the digits of an integer until it reaches a single digit
 2. How do you get the digits of an integer?
 Look at using a combination of the division (`/`) and modulus (`%`) operators.
-3. I would add some "diagnostic output" so you can be sure things are working as they should.
+3. As you try to get this program working, add some "diagnostic output" so you can be sure that it is running like you expect it to.
 For each pass through the loop of the additive persistence, print each new integer created.
 You can always fix it to give the exact, required output later.

 ### Want to do more?